vBaumgarten/Perceptron_Project/README.md

 # Organization
 Branch Tree:
   - main
     - sigmoid_func: Most of the code documentation is here.
-This is also the code for the sigmoid logistic function.
+This is also the code for the sigmoid logistic function version of the perceptron.
-    - hyperbolic_func: This is the code for the hyperbolic tangent function.
+    - hyperbolic_func: This is the code for the hyperbolic tangent function version of the perceptron.
-    - ReLU_func: This is the code for the rectified linear unit function.
+    - ReLU_func: This is the code for the rectified linear unit function version of the perceptron.